rtoumazet/saturnin/README.md

 ### How do I get set up? ###

-* Summary of set up
 * Configuration

-	Before doing anything, remove template extensions from properties files in the **./props** directory.
+	Before doing anything after cloning the repository, remove template extensions from properties files in the **./props** directory.

     After that, you must update user macros from properties sheets inside VS2017 to set up your directories.
 To do so, open the Property Manager first
     ( **View** | **Property Manager** ), then update the following sheets macros according to your setup : **dll**, **solution**.